racket/racket7/racket/src/cs/README.txt

 Building
 --------

-Running `make` will build the Racket-on-Chez implementation.
+Running `make` will build the Racket-on-Chez implementation, although not in stand-alone form.
 Use `make expander-demo` to run a demo that loads `racket/base` from source.

-Use `make setup` to try to build ".zo" files for collection-based libraries.
-Compilation should get theough the main "collects" directory without errors, and building packages will likely encounter errors.
-(The `make setup` step is useful to at least get the `racket/base` and `racket` built.)
-See "JIT versus Machine Code" below.
+Use `make setup` (or `make setup-v` for a verbose version) to build ".zo" files for collection-based libraries.

 If you want to control the `raco setup` that `make setup` runs, supply an `ARGS` variable to make, such as